mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The return types can have associated names.
-This enables a "naked return" where a return will no specified values will return the values of variables with the given names.
+This enables a "naked return" where a
+`return` with no specified values will return the values of variables with the given names.
-For example,
+For example:

 ```go
 func mult(n int) (times2, times3 int) {